Breaking News | Insecurity: North Central governors want establishment of military camps to check criminals

 The forum further commended the efforts of security agencies in tackling insecurity in the zone, urging them to do more through collaboration with member states to track the proliferation of light and small weapons.

-“We jointly appeal to the Federal Government to support the Zone in its ongoing digital technology projects and other security preventive measures to fight all forms of criminality.
+“We jointly appeal to the Federal Government to support the Zone in its ongoing digital technology projects and other security preventative measures to fight all forms of criminality.

 “Members states are to collaborate on the provision of security equipment and joint operations,” he said.